 3. Scenario: You want to earn rewards.

 “Credit card rewards are an important part of any savvy shopper’s arsenal,” explains McQuay.
 “Every time you swipe, you have the chance to earn 1 to 6 percent in rewards, depending on your card and where you’re shopping.”
 Credit cards with generous reward incentives allow you to rack up points you can use to book flights and hotel rooms for travel, gift cards to your favorite stores, or to redeem for cash back.
 Find out what type of rewards programs are offered at the credit union.

 4. Scenario: You’re traveling abroad.

 If your card gets lost or stolen during your trip, a credit card offers stronger fraud protection.
 For added security, make sure you travel with a chip-enabled card.
-Make sure to let your financial institution know when you’re traveling internationally or you may get cut off from your funds due to fraud alerts.
+Make sure to let your financial institution know when you’re traveling or you may get cut off from your funds due to fraud alerts.

 5. Scenario: You want to build credit.

 Having good credit is essential to your life as a consumer and affects your ability to say, take out a car loan or get approved for a mortgage.
 Part of building credit is to use a credit card responsibly by paying your bills on time and staying within the ideal credit utilization ratio, which is the balance on your card compared to the limits on all your cards combined.

 Depending on what the scenario is, you may find it better to use a credit card versus a debit card.
 No matter which card you use, it’s always a good idea to make sure you are spending responsibly and that your info is safeguarded.
 The credit union now offers contactless credit cards which offer even more protection & convenience, while continuing to offer both certainty regarding what you’ll pay, and a low interest rate—much lower than the national average variable APR.